-Regular sampling is carried out in CCI3\ and CCI4\, CSIs (3\, 4\, 5\), CIOs, World Cup Qualifiers and Cup Finals, Championships and Games, whereas at other CIs sampling is recommended.
-Where testing takes place, the number of Horses tested is at the discretion of the Testing Veterinarian/Veterinary Delegate.
-At CCI3\ and CCI4\, CSIs (3\, 4\, 5\), CIOs, World Cup Qualifiers and Cup Finals, Championships and Games it is recommended that a minimum of 5% of all Horses (with a minimum of 3 Horses tested) must be sampled (see also VRs Art.
-1016.5.).
+Regular sampling is carried out in CCIs 4/3, CCIOs, World Cup[TM] Qualifiers and Finals, Championships and Games, whereas at other CCIs/CICs sampling is recommended.
+When testing takes place, the number of horses tested is at the discretion of the Testing Veterinarian/Veterinary Delegate; however, a minimum of three is recommended (Vet.
+Regs.
+Art.
+1016).